zX3no/zX3no/README.md

      Tutorial on how to configure MPD and ncmpcpp to work on windows with wsl.

 *  [Repository Setup Reference.](https://github.com/zX3no/zX3no/blob/main/Writing/Repo%20Setup.md)
      I make a lot of GitHub repositories and I often need to look up something during the setup.
 A reference/guide makes my life a lot easier.
 I also have a script I use to make commits and push them automatically.
-I deffinately change this though.
+I definitely change this though.

 * [FPS List.](https://github.com/zX3no/zX3no/blob/main/Writing/FPS%20List.md)
     Analysis of first-person shooter games.
 Important for the game I'm working on.